 I’ve always pictured Satan as loud, obnoxious, and in-your-face, but what did Nephi tell us?

 Satan leads us CAREFULLY down to hell.

 Here’s what it looked like in my life:

-It took YEARS for Satan’s flaxen cords to turn into rough strong cords that could bind me forever.
-But bind me he did.
-And so, for many years (more than a DECADE!!) alcohol was the most important thing in my life.
+It took YEARS for Satan’s flaxen cords to turn into rough, strong cords that could bind me forever.
+But bind me, he did.
+And so, for many years, alcohol was essential in my life.
 I could see no way out of the noose Satan had placed around my neck as he led me carefully down to hell.

 I have learned many lessons from alcoholism.
 One of the most important is this: